 • Entities outside of the City and County of Denver are encouraged to participate through collaborative partnerships with Denver-based applicants or may apply if their programming supports City and County of Denver residents.

 Ideal Eligible Proposals

-• Advances positive change and addresses historic societal inequities of our communities including Black, Indigenous, Latino/x/e, Asian American & Pacific Islander and People of Color or of the global majority, LGBTQIA+ and people with disabilities
+• Advance positive change and addresses historic societal inequities of our communities including Black, Indigenous, Latino/x/e, Asian American & Pacific Islander and People of Color or of the global majority, LGBTQIA+ and people with disabilities

-• Develops creative cross-discipline collaborations
+• Develop creative cross-discipline collaborations

-• Explores global and culturally diverse connections
+• Explore global and culturally diverse connections

 The Denver Music Advancement Fund may be used to cover expenses directly related to the initiative such as:

 • Supplies and materials